amitAICraft/preproute-test-managment-portal/README.md

 # Known Backend Limitations
 - **CORS ISSUE**: The backend does not currently support to allow backend api access to all domain.
 Hence its not working on https://preproute-test-managment-portal.vercel.app/ yet.
 Backend team, need to whitelist this domain to acccess for this domain.
+**CSV Upload**
+The assignment mentions CSV upload, however:

+no API endpoint was available in documentation no CSV structure/specification was provided no sample CSV file was included
+Therefore this functionality can not be implemented reliably with the available information.
 - **Question Update API Unavailable**: The backend does not currently support modifying existing questions individually via a `PUT` endpoint.
 As a result, questions are deleted and recreated or saved in bulk.
 - **Delete API Unavailable**: A DELETE endpoint for deleting whole tests (`DELETE /tests/:id`) is not exposed in the API; therefore, the delete action remains disabled in the user interface.